xplantating/Frontend_training_rep/README.md

 # Frontend_training_rep
 A repository just to learn some react features and things.

 This repository is made to learn some React + mui features, with ready-to-use backend for learning requets to backend.
+Here you will build frontend for a simple "Hello React" webapp.

+## Repository overview

+- backend/ - folder that contains everything connected to backend, while learning, you will use it just to start backend server
+- frontend/ - folder that contains everything connected to frontend, the place where you will do all the magic.
+- frontend/public - folder with static files
+    - index.html - html main file
+    - logo*, favicon.ico - icons
+    - manifest.json - site mainifest file
+    - robots.txt
+- frontend/src - compiling part of code
+    - App.css, index.css - additional styles
+    - App.js - Entrypoint
+    - index.js - initialization React
+    - setupTest.js - setup of tests
+    - App.test.js - test
+- TODO.md - file with tasks (all tasks are aimed at frontend directory only)
+- REST_API.md - file with all routes to access when making requests

+### Stack

+- express (in backend)
+- React
+- MUI (is ok to use)
+- axios (for making requests, especially POST requests)